Nagoya University

 (2) Graduation and Completion Criteria (Requirements)

-The School categorizes Liberal Arts and Sciences Courses into “specialized introductory” courses (i.e., First-year Seminars and Basic Courses in Humanities and Social Sciences) and “non-specialized” courses (i.e., Liberal Education Courses, Health and Sports Science Courses, Language and Culture Courses).
-The School awards Bachelor of Law degrees to students who have demonstrated their ability to meet the requisite educational goals and who meet the following requirements.
-Students are required to earn a total of 124 credits, comprising 12 to 14 credits from Specialized Introductory Courses, 28 credits from non-specialized Liberal Arts and Sciences Courses, and 82–84 credits from Specialized Courses at the School (up to 20 credits from Specialized Courses in other faculties may be included as Related Specialized Courses).
+The School categorizes Liberal Arts and Sciences Courses into “specialized” courses (i.e., First-year Seminars and Basic Courses in Humanities and Social Sciences) and “non-specialized” courses (i.e., courses other than those already mentioned).
+The School awards Bachelor of Law degrees to students who have demonstrate their ability to meet the requisite educational goals and who meet the following requirements.
+Students are required to earn a total of 132 credits, comprising 12 to 14 credits from specialized Liberal Arts and Sciences Courses, 36 credits from non-specialized Liberal Arts and Sciences Courses, and 82–84 credits from Specialized Courses at the School (up to 20 credits from Specialized Courses in other faculties may be included as Related Specialized Courses).

 Curriculum Policies — Policies for Organizing and Implementing the Curriculum